felinis/Sly-1-Proto-Rewrite-Decomp/README.md

 Please keep all game assets from all branches.

 Please dont just copy and paste code from ghidra make it look nice.

+It would be very appreciated if you actually try to understand functions and things thats going on instead of just copying stuff over